Want a more efficient way to evaluate your business?

 - Maximize your strengths

-- Use your strengths to take advantage of opportunities
+- Use those strengths to take advantage of opportunities

-- Use your strengths to minimize your threats
+- Use your strengths to minimize the threats to your business

 - Eliminate your weaknesses to avoid possible threats